Atsrivi/Task0_Softcon/README.md

 # Task0_Softcon
-This is a testrepository see if we can all acces it
+This is a testrepository to see if we can all acces it